-It is a common group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.
+It is a collaborative group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.

 Hand dermatitis is also known as hand eczema and is a common condition seen in the primary care setting.

-Occupational exposures and frequent hand washing often lead to symptoms that are irritating and can cause discomfort.
+Occupational exposures and frequent hand washing often lead to irritating symptoms and can cause discomfort.

-Irritant dermatitis, atopic dermatitis of the hand, and contact dermatitis of the hand account for at least 70% of all diagnoses.
+Irritant dermatitis, atopic dermatitis of the hand, and contact dermatitis account for at least 70% of all diagnoses.

 A unifying feature in most cases is an underlying disruption in the stratum corneum, disrupting its barrier function.